Here's How Your Trade Paychex Inc. (PAYX) Aggressively Right Now

 Sponsored

-The average price from analysts is $134.19, which is $2.51 above the current price.
-PAYX currently public float of 321.97M and currently shorts hold a 2.91% ratio of that float.
-Today, the average trading volume of PAYX was 1.44M shares.
+PAYX currently public float of 321.97M and currently shorts hold a 2.73% ratio of that float.
+Today, the average trading volume of PAYX was 1.49M shares.

 PAYX’s Market Performance